orbbec/OrbbecSDK-dev/README.md

 ## 1. Introduction

-This is the open source repo of the Orbbec SDK.
+This is the open source library of the Orbbec SDK v2.x.
 The Orbbec SDK is a cross-platform library for interfacing with the Orbbec RGB-D cameras.
 It provides C/C++ APIs and many other languages or frameworks [wrappers](wrappers/README.md).

 <div align=center>
 <img src="docs/resource/Overview.jpg" width="400" align="center" />
 </div>

-The Orbbec SDK is open source since the version 2.0.0, the pre-compiled binaries of current and previous versions still can be found in this repo: [https://github.com/orbbec/OrbbecSDK](https://github.com/orbbec/OrbbecSDK).
-It's recommended to use the pre-compiled binaries repo if you already have an project relying on the version v1.x.y of the Orbbec SDK.

-Compared to v1.x.x, the v2.x.x version has many optimizations and refactoring.
-And we also have removed or modified some interfaces that were either rarely used or had flawed designs, these changes will not affect the normal usage of the SDK.
-The different between v1.x.x and v2.x.x of interfaces can be found in the [api_changes_at_v2.x.x](docs/api/api_changes_at_v2.x.x.md).Features not available in the current version can be found in the [features_not_available_at_v2.x.x](docs/api/features_not_available_at_v2.x.x.md).
+To enhance performance and accommodate the diverse needs of our customers, the Orbbec SDK has been open source since version 2.0.0.
+For projects currently utilizing version 1.x of the Orbbec SDK that are considering an upgrade to Orbbec SDK v2.x, we advise using the pre-compiled binaries available in the [Release](https://github.com/orbbec/OrbbecSDK-dev/releases) page.
+This ensures a seamless transition and maintains consistency with your existing setup.

+We have made every effort to maintain backward compatibility with our APIs.
+However, in pursuit of enhanced performance and an improved user experience, we have made necessary updates.
+Some interfaces have been removed or altered due to infrequent use or design imperfections.
+These changes are intended to be minimally disruptive and should not interfere with the standard functionality of the SDK.

+For a detailed list of features not available in the current version, please refer to our documentation: [features_not_available_at_v2.x.x](docs/api/features_not_available_at_v2.x.x.md).

+Additionally, a comprehensive overview of the API changes from Orbbec SDK v1.x to v2.x.x can be found here: [api_changes_at_v2.x.x](docs/api/api_changes_at_v2.x.x.md).

+If you prefer to continue with Orbbec SDK v1.x, you can still access the pre-compiled binaries on our [Orbbec SDK](https://github.com/orbbec/OrbbecSDK) repository.
+Nonetheless, we encourage you to consider transitioning to Orbbec SDK v2.x.
+This move will allow you to take advantage of  improved and new features and ensure ongoing support.
+Our dedication to v2.x is part of a broader strategy aimed at delivering robust long-term support, fostering an open-source community, and driving innovation.

 ### 1.1 Supported Platforms